Quicr/quicr-protocol-spec/moq-arch.md

 ## Group of Objects

 Objects with in QuicR belong to a group.
 A group (a.k.a group of objects) represent an independent composition of set of objects, where there exists dependency relationship between the objects within the group.
-Groups, thus can be independently consummable by the subscriber applications.
+Groups, thus can be independently consumable by the subscriber applications.

-The group, its structure, the granularity and nature of relation that exists betweem the composed objects are application specific.
+The group, its structure, the granularity and nature of relation that exists between the composed objects are application specific.
 Group themselves don't share any relationship with other groups in a given context.
 Also the QuicR protocol doesn't mandate the cardinality of these group of objects and leaves the same to the application.

 A typical example would be a group of pictures/video frames or group of audio samples that represent synchronization point in the video conferencing example.

 ## Named Objects

 Objects represent the named entity within QuicR.
 An object's name is scoped to the group to which it belongs.
-The objects with in a group form a monotically increasing sequence space and the same is used in their naming.
+The objects with in a group form a monodically increasing sequence space and the same is used in their naming.

 ## Names